-In this post, you'll learn why you should use a care planning software.
+In this post, you'll learn why you should use a digital care planning software.

 In our recent blog we discussed the importance of a person centred care plan.
 We also mentioned that there are types of person centred software available to help you do this and make it even easier to create person centred care plans.